DevZzTeam/Zz_Camera_Rotation/README.md

 ```
 Or you can just download the repository and put it in your **resources** folder

-add this line in your server.cfg
+add this line to your server.cfg
 ```lua
 ensure zz_camera_rotation
 ```